readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 Adding a configuration file
 ---------------------------

-As of September 2023,
-:doc:`you will need to add a configuration file to build your documentation <rtd-blog:migrate-configuration-v2>`.
-Until then,
-this example project will build without the configuration file, but we **strongly recommend** completing this section in order to add a configuration file.

 The Admin tab of the :term:`project home` allows you to change some *global* configuration values of your project.
 In addition, you can further customize the building process